 After the Gradual, is sung the Passion according to St. Mark.
 The same ceremonies are observed as during the Passion which was read to us on Sunday, excepting only what regarded the palms.

 THE PASSION AND GOSPEL

 Passio Domini nostri Jesu Christi secundum Marcum.
+The Passion of our Lord Jesus Christ, according to Mark.

 Cap. xiv. et xv.